 Insights from people who use assistive technology everyday

 When it comes to accessibility, we think that lived experience is often missing from the conversation.
 The Fable newsletter is our effort to share some of what we learn from our community of assistive technology users.
-Subscribe today to receive regular insights from our community, along with upcoming events and product updates so you can drive your accessibility initiatives froward.
+Subscribe today to receive regular insights from our community, along with upcoming events and product updates so you can drive your accessibility initiatives forward.

 Watch Ka and Sam compare their screen reader settings